 SAMS, an active mirror alignment system with edge sensors, was installed on the primary mirror in April 2016.
 SALT image quality has drastically improved and most notably is stable during the night, making all modes of observations more efficient.
 RSS optics is cleaned every 18-24 months, the most recent service was performed in August 2016.
-All instruments and the telescope are close to their nominal expected efficiencies for 2017-1.
-There is a likely 2-3 week shutdown period scheduled for August 2017 to install a new and more efficient RSS guider, though this does not affect the Phase-1 from the PI perspective at all.
+All instruments and the telescope are close to their nominal expected efficiencies for 2017-2.
+There is a likely 4 week shutdown period scheduled for March 2018 to install a new and more efficient RSS guider, though this does not affect the Phase-1 from the PI perspective.

 SALTICAM, RSS, HRS and BVIT will be available in the forthcoming semester, but with the following restrictions.
-More details can be found later in the document in relevant sections.
+More details can be found later in the document in relevant sections

-- 1. Polarimetry -- Spectropolarimetry is available point-source or compact object targets, and at the time of the call, we are commissioning extended object spectropolarimetry.
-We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2017-1.
+- 1. Polarimetry -- Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
+We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2017-2.
 We ask that those interested in any other modes contact salthelp with their wishes by the same Phase-1 deadline. - 2.
 Fabry-Perot -- The low resolution (LR) is in routine use, the Tunable Filter (TF) mode is available.
-The medium resolution (MR) etalon was removed from the telescope in late 2015 due to degraded coatings and mode it will not be available for the 2017-1 semester.
-There has been a continued effort in 2016 to commission the dual-etalon high resolution (HR) mode which suffers from ghosting issues.
-The current plan is to insert a polarising element in the HR etalon which will suppress the ghosting due to the misalignment, but will also decrease the throughput of the HR mode by half.
-Pls can thus propose for the mode, but should be aware that exposure time must be longer.
-The RSS Simulator tool from version 4.3.0 onward takes this into account.

-- 3. Accuracy of multi-object spectroscopy -- The new SAMS system with stable PSFs makes MOS observations more efficient.
+The dual-etalon high resolution (HR) mode is available with very low throughput the RSS Simulator tool from version 4.3.0 onward takes this into account.
+The medium resolution (MR) etalon will not be available for the 2017-2 semester. - 3.
+Accuracy of multi-object spectroscopy -- The new SAMS system with stable PSFs makes MOS observations more efficient.
 Tracker upgrades have also improved somewhat the rotational drifts experienced.
-These drifts, the largest current challenge of the mode, will however disappear only when a new and much more efficient RSS guide camera will be installed in the latter part of 2017.
-For most of 2017-1 the current situation still applies: The rotational drift limits the use of narrow slits and the length of continuous exposures.
+These drifts, the largest current challenge of the mode, will however disappear only when a new and much more efficient RSS guide camera will be installed in 2018.
+For most of 2017-2 the current situation still applies: The rotational drift limits the use of narrow slits and the length of continuous exposures.
 Accuracy of MOS acquisition and alignment remains at approximately at ~0.3" level, and can be routinely done if the PI-supplied reference stars have accurate astrometry.
 See section 7.4.4 for details and recommendations concerning MOS observations.

-- 4. No drift scan modes.

-- 5. No nod and shuffle mode for RSS.

-- 6. No non-sidereal tracking.

-- 7. Restricted detector modes for HRS -- We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
+- 4. Drift scan modes are not formally commissioned. -- However, PIs interested in using the mode during 2017-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
+See Section 6.2.5. - 5.
+No nod and shuffle mode for RSS. - 6.
+No non-sidereal tracking. - 7.
+Restricted detector modes for HRS -- We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
 Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
-These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2017-1 semester.
+See in particular Section 8.6.
+These non-supported modes requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2017-2 semester.
+Also, supporting a mode in a sense of allowing the observations, likely does not mean that pipeline products could be made available.
+Pls interested in non-standard modes are encouraged to contact salthelp already before the Phase 1 deadline to discuss options.

-1.3 Schedule for 2017-1 Semester
+1.3 Schedule for 2017-2 Semester